Mystic Eyes: Other releases

 This was one of the songs included on the compilation album, The Story of Them Featuring Van Morrison released in 1997 on the Deram Records label.

 In the media

 This song was featured in the HBO series The Sopranos, and appears on the 2000 release of The Sopranos: Music from the HBO Original Series.

 Cover versions

 Tom Petty & The Heartbreakers frequently covered "Mystic Eyes" in concert.
-A 2006 performance was included on the 4-disc version of the documentary on Tom Petty, entitled Runnin' Down a Dream.
+A 2006 performance was included in the 4-disc version of the documentary on Tom Petty, entitled Runnin' Down a Dream.
 A different 2006 version is also included on their 4-CD collection, The Live Anthology.